pauloddr/fightron-three-client/README.md

 ## Usage

-ThreeJS requires a `<canvas>` element to render, so you must provide it in the constructor:
+ThreeJS requires a `<canvas>` element to render, so it must be provided in the constructor:

 ```js
 const {ThreeClient} = require('@fightron/three-client')